Thangappathakkam: Release and reception

 Thangappathakkam was released on 1 June 1974.
 F. C. Arul, the then Inspector General of Tamil Nadu, made all possible arrangements to exhibit the film in 16 mm in all police stations throughout Tamil Nadu.
 On 30 June 1974, the Tamil magazine Ananda Vikatan appreciated the film and mentioned that Ganesan showed how a police officer should behave and live through his fantastic acting, and added that the film was a gold medal for Ganesan.
-Kanthan of Kalki lauded the performances of the lead cast, particularly Srikanth for portraying a new kind of villain not usually seen in Tamil films, Madhavan's direction and Mahendran's writing.
+Kanthan of Kalki lauded the performances of the lead cast, particularly Srikanth for portraying a new kind of villain not usually seen in Tamil films, in addition to Madhavan's direction and Mahendran's writing.
 Thangappathakkam was a commercial success, running for over 175 days in theatres, thereby becoming a silver jubilee film.
 It won the Chennai Film Fans' Association Awards for Best Film, Best Actor (Ganesan), Best Story (Mahendran) and Best Actress (Vijaya).

 Impact

 Thangappathakkam was dubbed in Telugu as Bangaru Pathakkam in 1976.
-It served as an inspiration for the Telugu film Kondaveeti Simham (1981), the Kannada film Kadamba (2004), and the Hindi film Shakti (1982).
+It served as an inspiration for the Telugu film Kondaveeti Simham (1981), the Hindi film Shakti (1982), and the Kannada film Kadamba (2004).
 According to Rediff's N. Sathiya Moorthy, Ganesan's characterisation of Choudhry "became a role model for aspiring young police officers".
 The characterisation of the role became a benchmark in such a way that many later Tamil films would often refer to Choudhry when mentioning an "honest and upright officer".
 According to film historian G. Dhananjayan, the scene where Choudhry does not utter even a word after his wife's demise "is the way [Mahendran] started his brand of cinema".
+In Kalakalappu (2012), Pachchai Perumal (George Maryan)'s aspiration is to become a police commissioner and he admires several police officers in films such as S. P. Choudhry.